AnujCMD/LPU-Java-2022-Solutions/README.md

-## All the code with be the in the src folder or if I change I will update
+## All the code with be there in the src folder or if I change I will update